Augustus Baldwin Longstreet

-Biography
+Longstreet was the uncle of the senior Confederate General James Longstreet, whom he helped raise, and to whom he was a mentor.

+Life and career

+Pre-Civil War

 Longstreet was born in Augusta, Georgia, a son of the inventor William Longstreet.
-He graduated at Yale University in 1813, studied law in Litchfield, Connecticut, and was admitted to the bar in Richmond County, Georgia.
+He graduated from Yale University in 1813, studied law in Litchfield, Connecticut, and was admitted to the bar in Richmond County, Georgia.
 He soon moved and rose to eminence as a lawyer in Greensboro, Georgia.
 He represented Greene County in the state legislature in 1821, and in 1822 became a district judge in Ocmulgee.
-After several years as a judge, he declined re-election and resumed his legal practice in Augusta, did editorial work, and established the Sentinel, which soon merged with the Chronicle (1838).
-In 1838, he became a Methodist minister.
-During this period of his ministry, the town was visited with yellow fever, but he remained at his post, ministering to the sick and dying.
+After several years as a judge, he declined re-election and resumed his legal practice in Augusta, Georgia, did editorial work, and established the Augusta Sentinel, which soon merged with The Augusta Chronicle (1838).

+Longstreet had begun to write for the press at an early age, and his pen was never idle.
+His chief periodical contributions are to be found in The Methodist Quarterly, Southern Literary Messenger, The Southern Field and Fireside, The Magnolia, and The Orion, and include "Letters to Clergymen of the Northern Methodist Church" and "Letters from Georgia to Massachusetts."

+Longstreet's literary fame is based on his authorship of Georgia Scenes, Characters, Incidents, &c. in the First Half Century of the Republic (1835), originally published in newspapers, then gathered into a volume in the South, and finally published in New York in 1840.
+It featured realistic sketches of Southern humor, and, according to historian Elizabeth R. Varon, "helped give rise to the literary genre of Southwestern humor and 'local color' stories featuring the customs and dialects of rural folk and thus creating an antecedent for Mark Twain."
+It is said that Longstreet sent out men in an attempt to collect and destroy all copies of the first edition and that he disavowed the second, published in 1867.